What does “cost of living” mean?

 - Utilities: Monthly bills for electricity, natural gas, water, garbage collection, phone, internet and cable service.

-- Transportation: Car payments, gas, insurance or public transit fares.
+- Transportation: Car payments, gas, car insurance or public transit fares.

 - Healthcare: Out-of-pocket expenses for medical care, insurance premiums, prescriptions and routine care.